voxpupuli/puppet-r10k/README.md

-By default, the `r10k::webhook::package` class uses the `puppet_gem` provider to install the webrick gem (version 1.3.1) This version is compatible with all ruby version (webrick version 1.4.1 require Ruby version >=2.3.0) If you are overriding `r10k::webhook::package::provider`, you will also need to override `r10k::webhook::package::webrick_version`.
+By default, the `r10k::webhook::package` class uses the `puppet_gem` provider to install the webrick gem (version 1.3.1) This version is compatible with all ruby version (webrick version 1.4.1 require Ruby version >=2.3.0) If you are overriding `r10k::webhook::package::provider`, you may also override `r10k::webhook::package::webrick_version`.

 ### Webhook Slack notifications